Kromamak/ahk_v1_scripts/autoclicker/autoclicker.md

 10. AHK blocks again [Yield #2]
 ```

-at first i thought the additional 1-3 ticks were because of the FileAppend taking CPU time.\
+at first i thought the additional 1-3 ticks were because of 'FileAppend' taking CPU time.\
 so i came up with this version that shows cps as a tooltip instead of logging to a file.

 [autoclicker set timer no i/o](https://github.com/Kromamak/ahk_v1_scripts/blob/main/autoclicker/autoclicker_set_timer_no_io.ahk)